ndronos/c-nomorph/Adamson-2011/README.md

 Fans defend scripting and VM languages with arguments bases around the idea of "programmer productivity": that faster CPUs and cheaper memory make it more economical to accept these abstraction costs, in the interest of getting working code out the door faster.
+Java has long been accused of tolerating bad programmers gladly, but that knock against it applies equally well to all the scripting and VM languages.

 (Adamson, 2011)